AlpacaKeep

 A calendar cannot tell you if a cria’s first stomach compartment (C1) is actually digesting pasture.
 Weaning should never be dictated by a date.
 It must be dictated purely by biological readiness: a specific weight multiplier and a sustained Average Daily Gain (ADG) that proves the animal is converting solid forage into mass.

-Here is the mathematical truth about how to wean a cria safely, backed by veterinary science.
+Here is how to wean a cria safely, by weight and growth rather than the calendar.

 The Anatomy of Alpaca Weaning Stress